Left Continue shopping

 Type Perennial bracket; white-rot saprotroph

-Substrate Dead hardwood — oak, elm, others
+Substrate Dead hardwood: oak, elm, and more

 Range Europe, N. America, Asia, Latin America